ulyssa/iamb.chat/src/messages/README.md

 and forward search respectively.
 The `n` and `N` keys can be used to jump between results.

+## Threads

+You can enter or create a thread by selecting the message in the scrollback and pressing `<Enter>`.
+This will open a thread view that will show you messages in that thread.
+If you send a message in this view, it will be sent in-thread.

+Entering the thread view puts an entry into the jumplist, so when you are ready to return to the main room view, you can use `^O` to move backwards through the jumplist.

 ## Replying To A Message

 If you select a message in the scrollback, you can reply to it using the